 UPDATE (4/12/18): There could be some subtlety added to this discussion, such as whether God could intentionally withhold some knowledge from the human nature of Christ for plausible deniability or a capability of identifying with humanity more.
+See here for a filmed, in-depth, and orthodox exploration of this topic.
 Most of the post still stands.

 *Charity Goggles required*

 No doubt most readers will be aware of the furor surrounding Jesuit Fr.
 James Martin’s latest book, Building a Bridge: How the Catholic Church and the LGBT Community Can Enter into a Relationship of Respect, Compassion, and Sensitivity.
 Since the issues with the book have been beaten to death – though not to a definitive conclusion – they will not be treated here.
 An item which has gone nearly undetected by comparison, though perhaps deserving much more treatment than his very bad book, is the very bad Christology which Fr.
 Martin has been publicly espousing recently.